 Are you patient and don’t mind playing the waiting game?
 Most advisors want you to play a game of cat and mouse with debt collection agencies.
 Then you can wait for the negative items to fall off.
 A negative item listed with a bureau expires after 7 years.
 From the point that it originates or has been last paid.
 After this time expires, it must be removed by law from your credit history.
 Sometimes, this doesn’t happen, but you can request for it to be removed if this time has expired and the credit bureau must oblige.
 These companies also need to report accurate information like finance terms and interest rates.

-The 7 years listed above is when a negative listing expires and falls off.
-There are still the statutes of limitations which vary from state to state that will still enable debt collectors to pursue you.
+The 7 years listed above are when a negative listing expires and falls off.
+There are still the statutes of limitations that vary from state to state that will still enable debt collectors to pursue you.
 The statute of limitations will range and go up to 15 years depending on which state the debt originated in.
 Another option to consider is to go with a service that fixes your past payment history. if you’re on this site you’ve no doubt seen the top credit repair reviews.
 Finding the best firm to repair your credit history isn’t too difficult.
 But it will cost you money at the end of the day.